The International Baccalaureate (IB) Middle Years Programme (MYP) And Diploma Programme (DP)

-The Lakes International curriculum at the Upper School for grades 6-10 is modeled on the IB MYP, a challenging framework that encourages students to make practical connections between their studies and the real world.
-Grades 11-12 follow a curriculum based on the renowned IB Diploma Programme.
+The Lakes International curriculum at the Upper School for grades 6-10 follow the IB MYP, a challenging framework that encourages students to make practical connections between their studies and the real world.
+Grades 11-12 follow the renowned IB Diploma Programme curriculum.

 The IB Learner Profile

 The IB cornerstone is the Learner Profile, the same set of attributes that we strive to develop in our students beginning in preschool at Kinder Prep and then in the Primary Years Program.
 Through the IB curriculum, LILA encourages learners to become: